berkeley-scf/tutorial-dask-future/python-dask.md

 # 7. Monitoring jobs

+Dask distributed provides a web interface showing the status of your work.
+(Unfortunately I've been having some problems viewing the interface on SCF machines, but hopefully this will work for you.)

-By default Dask wants to use port 8787 for a web interface showing status.
+By default Dask uses port 8787 for the web interface.
-This port is occupied on my machine, so I'll select a different port.

 ```
 from dask.distributed import Client, LocalCluster
-cluster = LocalCluster(diagnostics_port = 8786, n_workers = 4)
+cluster = LocalCluster(n_workers = 4)
 c = Client(cluster)

-## open a browser to localhost:8786, then watch the progress
+## open a browser to localhost:8787, then watch the progress
 ## as the computation proceeds

+n = 100000000
 p = 40

 futures = [dask.delayed(calc_mean)(i, n) for i in range(p)]